lyz-code/blue-book/docs/writing/orthography.md

 author: Lyz
 ---

+Bad grammar can thwart communication.
+It's especially important in today's world where we don't have the chance to have in person interactions or when your words might reach a wide audience.
+The quality of your text will impact how your message reaches people.

-My english writing is not so good, this article is an effort to gather all my common pitfalls.
+This article is an effort to gather all my common pitfalls.

 # [When to write Apostrophes before an s](https://www.grammarly.com/blog/apostrophe/)